elastio/assessment/README.md

 - s3:CreateBucket

 ## Multiple Account Usage
-To run the script you need a Linux machine with latest AWS CLI installed.
+To run the script you need a Linux box with latest AWS CLI installed.

 1. Download `multiple-accounts/config.json` file.
 2. Fill in `config.json` file with: